alireza-h/php-openapi/README.md

 - Clone project
 - Run `composer update`
-- Check `src/Example` directory and create your own `OpenAPIOperationGenerator` and `OpenAPIDocumentGenerator`
+- Check `src/Document` directory as sample and create your own `OpenAPIOperationGenerator` and `OpenAPIDocumentGenerator`

   `OpenAPIOperationGenerator` is responsible to generate Open API Operations and `OpenAPIDocumentGenerator` is responsible to generate Open API json document.
 Each public method of `OpenAPIOperationGenerator` generates one Open